noseratio/coroutines-talk/README.md

+# Asynchronous coroutines with C# 8.0 and `IAsyncEnumerable`
-# Introduction
+## Introduction

-Co-routines are functions that yield and execute cooperatively, the concept that has been around for many decades.
+Coroutines are functions that yield and execute cooperatively, the concept that has been around for many decades.
 They are handy for script-like scenarios where the code execution flow can be suspended and resumed after each logical step.

 Internally, coroutines use some sort of programming language syntax sugar for generating state machines methods.